Japan's Far East

-Transfer to Yoroushi Onsen & hike to Mt Moanyama
+Transfer to Yoroushi Onsen & hike near Mount Moanyama

 This morning we travel by van for 1.5 hours down the southern coast of the Shiretoko Peninsula, heading for Yoroushi Onsen.
-Yoroushi is a peaceful hot spring village nestled in the forest, here you can enjoy soaking in the outdoor onsen listening to the sounds of the river and surrounding nature.
+Yoroushi is a peaceful hot spring village nestled in the forest.
+You can enjoy soaking in the outdoor onsen listening to the sounds of the river and surrounding nature.

-Tonight’s accommodation will be popular with bird lovers, as Blakiston’s fish owls capriciously turn up to feed along the river running by our accommodation.
-(B, D)
+Tonight’s accommodation will be popular with bird lovers, as Blakiston’s fish owls turn up from time to time to feed along the river running by our accommodation.

 Activity – Hiking